GAMECHANGE/GAMECHANGE/README.md

-- 👋 Hi, I’m DJ EVA
+- 👋 Hi, I’m DJ EV
-- 👀 I’m interested IN MY DJ REBRAND IN THE META SPACE AS A CREATOR META
-- 🌱 I’m currently learning ...
-GITHUB.
-- 💞️ I’m looking to collaborate on ...
-SPONSORS AND FUNDING.
-- 📫 How to reach me ...
+ LOVE TO GITHUB.

 Eva is an author, influencer, Dj, and blogger.
 She DJs for The Denver Broncos Cheerleaders and her first public show was Red Rocks where she opened for Diplo.
 Eva is a published author with ratings on the NY Times bestsellers list.
 She spent nine years working and traveling with comedian Chelsea Handler on TV’s “Chelsea Lately.”